 Login to your GridPane account and click the Your Settings link in the dropdown menu accessible by clicking on your username and icon.

 Your Digital Ocean API Token will now be available from this settings panel.
-If you wish to edit or change your API Token you may do this by clicking the edit button with the blue pencil icon.
+If you wish to edit or change your API Token you may do this by clicking the down arrow for your specific key, and then clicking the edit button with the blue pencil icon.

 Choose your database